Current PhD Students

 Cesar is a 3rd year PhD Candidate, research assistant in the Tufts Computer Architecture Lab, and a 2014 National GEM Consortium PhD Fellow.
 He received his Bachelor of Science in Computer Engineering from Howard University in 2010, and his Master of Science in Computer Engineering from Drexel University in 2015.
 Cesar’s research interests lie in memory systems, specifically in the effective usage of cache hierarchies.
 Cesar researches replacement/insertion/promotion policies and prefetching techniques in last level caches, analyzes cache needs on a per workload basis, and studies workload properties in shared caching paradigms.
 Cesar has interned with IBM where he validated memory bus logic and researched dynamic command issue request rate modulation.

-Alex completed the BS degree in Computer Engineering and MS degree in Electrical Engineering in 2016 and 2018, respectively, at Tufts.
-He is a 2nd-year PhD student, and his work is focused on modeling emerging Non-Volatile Memory (NVM) technologies–such as Spin-Transfer Torque RAM (STTRAM) and Resistive RAM (ReRAM)–to assess their potential for adoption in SRAM-based last-level cache.
+Alex completed the BS degree in Computer Engineering and MS degree in Electrical Engineering in 2016 and 2017, respectively, at Tufts.
+He is a 2nd-year, post-Quals PhD student, and his work is centered around emerging Non-Volatile Memory (NVM) technologies–such as Spin-Transfer Torque RAM (STTRAM) and Resistive RAM (ReRAM)–to assess their potential for adoption in SRAM-based last-level cache. personal website

 Mike Liu, Drexel University (co-advised with Baris Taskin)

 Vasil Pano, Drexel University (co-advised with Baris Taskin)

 Karthik Sangaiah, Drexel University (co-advised with Baris Taskin)